agoravoting/agoravoting-rb/README.md

 # AgoraVoting-rb

 AgoraVoting API wrapper in Ruby
-* gem in standby because a problem in the API Authentication token of AgoraVoting
+* gem in standby because of a problem in the API Authentication token of AgoraVoting

 ## Installation